mantidproject/mantid/docs/source/algorithms/IntegrateEllipsoids-v1.rst

 User should provide their own event nexus file instead of **TOPAZ_3132_event.nxs** used within this example.
 The original **TOPAZ_3132_event.nxs** file is available in `Mantid system tests repository <https://github.com/mantidproject/systemtests/tree/master/Data/TOPAZ_3132_event.nxs>`_.

-.. .. testcode:: exIntegrateEllipsoids
-..
-The code itself works but disabled from doc tests as takes too long to complete.

 .. code-block:: python
    :linenos:

    def print_tableWS(pTWS,nRows):
        ''' Method to print part of the table workspace '''